-Day 21: Punakha to Paro
+Day 21: Punakha - Paro

 This morning drive 4 and a half hours by road to Paro, stopping en route at the Simtokha Dzong.
 In the afternoon, visit Ta Dzong and Rinpung Dzong.
-A steady uphill walk is required to reach the ridge where the Dzongs sit; please refer to Appropriate Dress below for visiting the Dzongs.
+A steady uphill walk is required to reach the ridge where the Dzongs sit; please refer to Appropriate Dress below in travel information for visiting the Dzongs.

 Simtokha Dzong - The oldest fortress of the Kingdom, the Dzong overlooks the entire Thimphu Valley.
-Built by Zhabdrung Ngawang Namgyel, who built many dzongs in Bhutan.
+It was built by Zhabdrung Ngawang Namgyel, who built many dzongs in Bhutan.